ess-aar/CIS-566-final-project/README.md

 <details>
   <summary><b>Wave Function Collapse</b></summary>
   <details>
-    <summary>Backtracking</summary>
+    <summary>Backtracking (Nick & Sakshi)</summary>
-    <p>As mentioned in the observations and outputs of Milestone 1, we were seeing some scenarios where we end up with holes.
+    <br><p>As mentioned in the observations and outputs of Milestone 1, we were seeing some scenarios where we end up with holes.
 To avoid this, we implemented a simple backtracking method that checks ahead for one level of propagation before making a decision.
 This method seems to works for majority of the scenarios.</p>

   <p><b>WFC logic with backtracking:</b>
   <br>- Get cells with minimun entropy.